guiguat/Ordr-Csharp/README.md

-# Ordr-Desktop
+# Ordr-C#
-Front-End desktop para a API do ORDR
+Front-End desktop para a API do ORDR v1